capslock/stable-diffusion-bot/README.md

 allowed_users = [ 123, 456, 789 ]
 # Path to where the DB should be stored.
 If not provided, user settings are not persisted.
 db_path = "./db.sqlite"
-# URL of the Stable Diffusion to use to generate images.
+# URL of the backend to use to generate images.
 sd_api_url = "http://localhost:7860"
 ```